Maskerad-rs/maskerad_stack_allocator/README.md

 We can distinguish 3 types of memory allocation :
 - **Persistent** memory allocation: data is allocated when the program is started, and freed when the program is shut down.
-The [arena crate](https://doc.rust-lang.org/1.1.0/arena) or a stack-based allocator can help here.
+The [region-based](https://en.wikipedia.org/wiki/Region-based_memory_management) allocator [arena](https://doc.rust-lang.org/1.1.0/arena) or a stack-based allocator can help here.

 - **Dynamic** memory allocation: data is allocated and freed during the lifetime of the program, but we can't predict *when* this data is allocated and freed.
 An [Object Pool](https://github.com/Maskerad-rs/Maskerad_memory_allocator)